 Acer H5382BD 720P 3D Home Theater Projector

-Make your living room a personal hall with the Acer H5382BD’s 300-inch projection which is one of the largest in the market.
+Make your living room a personal hall with the Acer H5382BD’s three hundred -inch projection which is one of the largest in the market.
 This device gives you 3300 ANSI lumens with its DLP technology.
 In our opinion, this is the best projector under 400 bucks.

 The projector gives you a full HD experience with a 16:9 native aspect ratio.
 This will make your picture more live and happening.
 The compatible aspect ratio is 4:3 and the contrast ratio is 20,000:1.
 It also features a throw ratio from 1.54 to 1.72 (100″@11.15ft).